You want smart political talk without the meltdowns?

 Isn't this different from anything OSHA has done before in that respect?

-Your argument also be would your argument be the same for any infectious disease that uh is taken into the workplace.
+Your argument also be, would your argument be the same for any infectious disease that is taken into the workplace?

-No, I think that with respect to other infectious diseases, it would be necessary for OSHA to develop the record to demonstrate that the requisite risk level that the system requires is satisfied.
+No, I think that with respect to other infectious diseases, it would be necessary for OSHA to develop the record to demonstrate that the requisite risk level that this action requires is satisfactory.

 It's not that you would do it, but could you do it?

-If there were in fact a grave danger to employees posed by another infectious disease, then yes, we think that Congress clearly contemplated that OSHA is is obligated and charged with the responsibility.
+If there were, in fact, a grave danger to employees posed by another infectious disease, then yes, we think that Congress clearly contemplated that OSHA is obligated and charged with the responsibility.

-OSHA has enacted any number of uh standards that address those kinds of threats.
+OSHA has enacted any number of standards that address those kinds of threats.

-For example, the blood-borne pathogen standard that we have pointed to before was intended to protect employees from the risk of viruses if they can contract through bloodborne transmission.
+For example, the blood-borne pathogen standard that we have pointed to before was intended to protect employees from the risk of viruses that they can contract through blood-borne transmission.

-So it's that in the general workplace or just in health care.
+Is that in the general workplace or just in health care?

 That standard applied anywhere where employees can predictably encounter blood-borne pathogens.